Resolve Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues are dripping taps and toilets that run clogged drains, and low water pressure.
+The most common plumbing problems include dripping taps and toilets that run blocked drains, and low pressure water.

 What tools do I require to do my own plumbing?